Attack on Paul Pelosi: Investigation

-The Federal Bureau of Investigation, the San Francisco Police Department, the United States Capitol Police, the U.S. Attorneys, and the San Francisco District Attorney's Offices are involved in the investigation into the attack.
+The Federal Bureau of Investigation, the San Francisco Police Department, the United States Capitol Police (USCP), the U.S. Attorney's Office, and the San Francisco District Attorney's Office investigated the attack.

 San Francisco District Attorney Brooke Jenkins said that the attack appeared to be politically motivated based on statements and comments made by DePape on the night of the attack.

 After being Mirandized, DePape gave an interview to San Francisco Police Department officers in which he said he planned to hold Nancy hostage and that he saw her as the "leader of the pack" of lies told by the Democratic Party.
 He said that he considered himself to be fighting "tyranny" and likened himself to the American founding fathers.
 DePape told the police that he planned to kidnap and interrogate Nancy, and would break her kneecaps if she "lied" to him, believing that by doing so, "she would then have to be wheeled into Congress" as a "warning" to other members of Congress.
-He also told police that he was on a "suicide mission" and had additional targets in mind.
+He also told police that he was on a "suicide mission" and had additional targets in mind, naming California governor Gavin Newsom, actor Tom Hanks, and Hunter Biden—the son of then-president Joe Biden—as prospective targets.

-The day after the attack, investigators searched a garage in Richmond, California, where DePape had lived for the previous two years, pursuant to a federal search warrant.
+The day after the attack, pursuant to a federal search warrant, investigators searched a garage in Richmond, California, where DePape had lived for the previous two years.
 Investigators reported seizing "two hammers, a sword, and a pair of rubber and cloth gloves" from the property.

-Before the attack, DePape was not known to the U.S. Capitol Police (USCP) and was not on any federal database tracking threats.

-USCP had access to security cameras outside the Pelosi home; the cameras were installed eight years before the attack, and were among a network of approximately 1,800 cameras to which USCP has access.
-The footage includes the assailant breaking the glass and entering the home.
-However, at the time of the attack, the USCP did not monitor the external video footage in real time; such camera surveillance was only monitored when Speaker Pelosi was at home.
-Although Pelosi received more violent threats than any other lawmaker (and she is accompanied by a security detail when traveling), her home did not receive round-the-clock live protection.
+Before the attack, DePape was not known to USCP and was not on any federal watchlist.
+USCP had access to security cameras outside the Pelosi home; the cameras—part of a network of approximately 1,800 cameras to which USCP has access—were installed eight years before the attack.
+The footage captured the assailant breaking the glass and entering the home.
+However, at the time of the attack, the USCP did not monitor the external video footage in real time when Pelosi was not home.
+She had received more violent threats than any other lawmaker and was accompanied by a security detail when traveling.